Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/full-stack-development/week-2/day-5/lecture-materials/authentication-with-bcrypt-and-sessions.md

 ### Save user information on the session object

-For each of the routes you create, the `req` variable will now have a session property which is itself an object.
+For each of the routes you create, the `req` object will now have a session property which is itself an object.
 At the end of the day, it's still JavaScript, so you can add properties to this object.

 ```javascript